On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

 \subsection{Plane bipolar orientations}

 A \emph{planar map} (we refer to the survey~\cite{schaeffer-book}) is a connected multigraph embedded on the oriented sphere.
-A \emph{rooted planar map} is a planar map with a marked corner.
-The \emph{root face} is the one incident to the root-corner, and it is taken as the unbounded face in planar representations (obtained by a projection from the root face).
+A \emph{rooted planar map} is a planar map with a marked corner, called its \emph{root}.
+The \emph{root vertex} (resp. \emph{root face}) is the vertex (resp. face) incident to the root, the root face is taken as the unbounded face in planar representations (obtained by a projection from the root face).

-In an orientation of a planar map, a corner $c=(v,e_1,e_2)$ is called \emph{lateral} if exactly one of $e_1,e_2$ is ingoing at $v$ (the other one being outgoing), it is called \emph{extremal} otherwise (either $e_1,e_2$ are both ingoing or both outgoing at $v$).
+In an orientation of a planar map, a corner $c=(v,e_1,e_2)$ is called \emph{lateral} if one of $e_1,e_2$ is ingoing at $v$ and the other one is outgoing at $v$, it is called \emph{extremal} otherwise, i.e., if either $e_1,e_2$ are both ingoing or both outgoing at $v$.

 A \emph{plane bipolar orientation} is a rooted planar map endowed with an acyclic orientation with a unique source $S$ at the root-vertex, and a unique sink $N$ incident to the outer face.
-It is known~\cite{de1995bipolar} that a plane bipolar orientation is characterized by the following local properties (for orientations with $S$ as a source and $N$ as a sink), illustrated in Figure~\ref{fig:bipolar_rules}: \begin{itemize} \item[(B):] Apart from $\{S,N\}$, each vertex has two lateral corners (so the incident edges form two groups: ingoing and outgoing edges). \item[(B'):] Each face $f$ (including the outer one) has two extremal corners, so that the contour is partitioned into a left lateral path $L_f$ and a right lateral path $R_f$ that share their origins and ends, which are called the \emph{bottom vertex} and \emph{top vertex} of the face. \end{itemize} The \emph{type} of $f$ is the pair $(i,j)$ where $i+1$ (resp. $j+1$) is the length of $L_f$ (resp. $R_f$).
-The \emph{outer type} of $B$ is the type of the outer face.
-The \emph{pole-type} of $B$ is the pair $(p,q)$ such that $p+1$ is the degree of $S$ and $q+1$ is the degree of~$N$.
+The vertices $S,N$ are called the \emph{poles} of the orientation.
+It is known~\cite{de1995bipolar} that a plane bipolar orientation is characterized by the following local properties (for orientations with $S$ as a source and $N$ as a sink), illustrated in Figure~\ref{fig:bipolar_rules}: \begin{itemize} \item[(B):] Each non-pole vertex has two lateral corners (so the incident edges form two groups: ingoing and outgoing edges). \item[(B'):] Each face $f$ (including the outer one) has two extremal corners, so that the contour is partitioned into a left lateral path $L_f$ and a right lateral path $R_f$ that share their origins and ends, which are called the \emph{bottom vertex} and \emph{top vertex} of the face. \end{itemize} The \emph{type} of a face $f$ is the pair $(i,j)$ where $i+1$ (resp. $j+1$) is the length of $L_f$ (resp. $R_f$).
+The \emph{outer type} of a plane bipolar orientation is the type of the outer face, while the \emph{pole-type} is the pair $(p,q)$ such that $p+1$ is the degree of $S$ and $q+1$ is the degree of~$N$.